learning-zone/javascript-basics/README.md

 **1. Generators/Yield:**

-Generators are objects created by generator functions — functions with an * (asterisk) next to their name.
+Generators are objects created by generator functions — functions with an `*` (asterisk) next to their name.
 The yield keyword pauses generator function execution and the value of the expression following the yield keyword is returned to the generator\'s caller.
 It can be thought of as a generator-based version of the return keyword.

+**Example:**

 ```js
 // Generator function